ArthTechnologies/ocelot/files/posts/en-US/privacy-on-arth-hosting.md

 ![image-bordered](https://i.imgur.com/gzDCJU9.png)

 With 20+ page privacy policies common on Minecraft hosting services, it's often hard to tell how your data is really being handled.
-When designing our privacy practices, we wanted to make sure Arth Hosting's privacy practices were not just better than the leading competitors, but as good as possible.
+When designing our privacy practices, we wanted to make sure Arth Hosting's privacy practices were not just better than the leading competitors, but as good as they could possibly be.

 ## Privacy policy length
-While policy length is not as important as the policies themselves, it's still very important as a policy that's too long is often too much to read, resulting in missing a bunch of important clauses.
+While policy length is not as important as the policies themselves, it's still important because it's hard to read every clause in a policy that's too long.
   Apex Hosting, often considered the most popular hosting service has a policy over 20 pages long, which is **ten times** longer than our privacy policy at 2 pages (Since most privacy policies don't contain actual pages, they will be measured via pagelength on 11pt font).
 In addition, Arth Hosting's privacy policy at 2 pages is still shorter than Shockbyte's 3 pages and BisectHosting's 7 pages.

 ## Privacy far beyond the norm